 Previously she was Head of Risks & Controls for the aforementioned division and capital markets and mergers & acquisitions lawyer at CS in London and New York.
 She is the founder of Dynamic Counsel, an independent strategic and transactional consultancy.
 Ms. Nicolaidis also practiced law in New York from 1991 to 1996.
 She has graduated from Yale University (Economics) and Georgetown University (Law, Juris Doctor and Master of Science in Foreign Service).
 She also holds a Masters in European Union Law from the College of Europe (Bruges, Belgium).

-During his thirty-five year career, he held senior positions in the Greek financial sector.
-He was Chairman of the Hellenic Capital Markets Commission (2004-2009) and General Manager of Alpha Bank (Head of Wealth Management) and member of the Executive Committee (2009-2017).
+During his thirty-five-year career, he held senior positions in the Greek financial sector.
+He was Chair of the Hellenic Capital Markets Commission (2004-2009) and General Manager of Alpha Bank (Head of Wealth Management) and member of the Executive Committee (2009-2017).
+During his tenure at Alpha Bank he has served as the CEO of Alpha Asset Management AEDAK, Chair of Alpha Finance SA, CEO of Alpha Investments SA and a member of the Board of Directors of Alpha Bank London.

-Prior to his assignments with Alpha Bank he held senior positions with Ergo Bank, Commercial Bank of Greece and the National Investment Bank of Industrial Development (NIBID).
+Prior to his assignments with Alpha Bank he held senior positions with Ergo Bank, Commercial Bank of Greece and the National Investment Bank of Industrial Development (NIBID), and served also as a Director in their Subsidiaries Board of Directors.

-Leda Condoyanni joined MYTILINEOS as Corporate Governance Director in March 2018.
-She is a Corporate Governance leading expert in Greece who conceived, designed and liaised with SEV and Athex to jointly form the Hellenic Corporate Governance Council, owner of the Greek CG Code, and served as General Manager and board member.
+She is a Corporate Governance leading expert in Greece who conceived, designed and liaised with SEV and Athex to jointly form the Hellenic Corporate Governance Council, owner of the Greek CG Code, and served as General Manager and board member from its establishment in 2012 to year-end 2017.

 Prior to this as Department Coordinator for State Relations and Institutional Authorities with SEV, she managed the areas of finance, corporate affairs, corporate governance, public administration, free movement of services and internal market, among others.
 From 2004-2007, she held the position of Special Adviser to the Chairman of Enterprise Greece Agency, the official investment promotion agency of Greece.